 Over the course of nine months, the HMU Fellow in Ideas will:

-- Participate in Socratic discussions with university faculty.
+- Participate in virtual Socratic discussions with university faculty.

 - Contribute two entries to the Harrison Middleton University Blog.

 - Publish a book review in HMU: Dialogues, Harrison Middleton University’s biannual newsletter.